blprnt/btn-webbly/docs/development.md

 ## Testing

 Testing uses the built in Node test framework.
 Just run `node test` and it'll will run through every test in the `src/tests` folder.
 Note that every file in the `src` dir has a corresponding `test.js` file in the `src/tests` folder: if you're making new files, remember to also write new tests =D

+Note that tests will throw a lot of errors about not being able to `cd` or write files: that's expected, the test suite simply doesn't suppress any stdout/stderr while running, so errors that are _supposed_ to happen in the code, but aren't a test failure, will still end up writing error text to the console.

+Just wait for it to finish, and then _then_ see if there are any real errors: they'll be mentioned after the coverage table.

+The one issue, thanks to Docker being Docker, is that it's possible for certain fetch operations to Docker containers to error out.
+Typically rerunning the test suite makes those disappear.